r-devel/r-dev-env/docs/contributor_guide/contributing_to_docs.md

 9. Preview Changes: As you make changes, the local development server will automatically detect them and update the preview in real-time.
 Refresh your browser to see the changes.

+!!!
+Note

-**N.B.** There is a known issue with mkdocs not alwayds finding Cairo.
+    There is a known issue with mkdocs not always finding Cairo.
 The issue and suggested fixes are on the [MkDocs Image Processing](https://squidfunk.github.io/mkdocs-material/plugins/requirements/image-processing/) page.